HBoots/DRF_Project/README.md

 -   musl-dev

 Docker best practice is to clean up build dependencies.
 The last 3 dependencies above are only required for the initial build so they will be deleted when the build is finished to keep the Docker application as light as possible.

+### Database Race Condition

+The `depends_on:` condition in the `.yml` file ensures the database 'service' starts but not necessarily the application running on the service.
+The database takes some time to spin up and get ready to accept connections.
+Often the Django app will look to connect before the database is ready and the app will crash.

+Make Django check for database availability.